ttran375/comp311-lab2/A2-Debugging_Questions_Answers.md

 The driver class for this slice of the application is the class that contains the `main` method, which is responsible for initiating the execution of the program.
 In the provided code, the `UserPrompter` class itself serves as the driver class because it includes the `main` method.

-Here's the relevant part of the `UserPrompter` class that acts as the driver:

 ```java
 public static void main(String[] args) {
     UserPrompter up = new UserPrompter();